stackforge/networking-cisco/doc/source/admin/ml2-nexus-troubleshoot.rst

 for the following possible errors.

-* For VM deployments, ensure the OpenStack Nexus driver is configured with the correct interface for the intended compute node.
+* For VM deployments, ensure the OpenStack Nexus driver is configured with the correct interface for the intended OpenStack host.
 * Ensure :command:`switchport mode trunk` is configured on the interface.
 * Ensure only vlans required as provider vlans or within your tenant vlan range are configured as ``allowed`` on the interface, and any additional